sharifrahmanie/MBMethPred/README.md

 ## Input file for similarity network fusion (SNF)

 Using `ReadSNFData` function, one can read files (any matrices with CSV or TSV format) and feed them into the similarity network fusion (SNF) function (from the SNFtools package).
-Please uncomment the following lines and run the function.

 ### Usage